fastify/fastify-cli/README.md

   * readme                generate a README.md for the plugin
   * print-routes          prints the representation of the internal radix tree used by the router, useful for debugging.
   * version               the current fastify-cli version
-  * docs                  starts an interactive terminal session to view the fastify docs for the fastify version installed. navigate with arrow keys
+  * docs                  starts an interactive terminal session to view the Fastify docs for the Fastify version installed. navigate with arrow keys
   * help                  help about commands

 Launch 'fastify help [command]' to know more about the commands.